 Ben Smith

-Ben is a recognised business growth executive who has led some of Australia’s fastest growing consumer goods brands.
+Ben is a recognised business growth executive who has led some of Australia’s fastest growing consumer goods brands including frank green, 2XU and Poppy Lissiman.
 Working across America, Europe, Asia and Australia in the private, public and not for profit sectors, he is passionate about unearthing new growth opportunities that deliver meaningful community impact and leading high performing teams.
-Ben leads the growth, innovation and marketing functions of the business.
+Ben also leads the growth, innovation and marketing functions of the business.
 He holds several degrees including dux honours and is an elected Board Director of the Western Australian Association for Mental Health (WAAMH).

 Cultural Advisors